cfbrevamped/CFBR-Easy-Installer/XBOX/index.md

 ---------
 ### 4) (NEW!!!)
 CFBR DLC Installation
-- IMPORTANT: If you previously installed v11, v12, or v13 using our other DLC file, you MUST delete that one and ONLY install this one for now
+- IMPORTANT: If you previously installed CFBR using our other DLC file, you MUST delete that one and ONLY install this one for now
 - All users need to install this extra DLC file
 - Download the DLC file below (it will just be a long string of letters and numbers)
 - Locate the "Content" folder on your USB
 - Create the following path on your computer: USB: Content\0000000000000000\454109B6\00000002.
 (If you are running your game from HDD, you can create the same path on your Xbox using one of the various dashboards: XEX, Aurora or Freestyle, and then transfer the DLC file from USB to HDD)
 - Place the DLC file in 00000002 folder
-- You will know it worked if Cincinnati has their Throwback helmets
+- You will know it worked if Hawaii has one black helmet and one white helmet

 If you are struggling at any point, you can also try to refer to [this video](https://youtu.be/LPxkr5F-8Mk) and try our support channel in our discord server linked below.